 - 1. When students at the Graduate School, based on the provisions of Article 31 of the Rules, wish to have credits obtained prior to enrollment at the Graduate School, they shall, based on provisions established elsewhere, apply to the dean of the Graduate School via their academic advisors. - 2.
-Except for students transferring into the Graduate School from another graduate school, the number of credits accepted based on the provisions of the previous paragraph shall not exceed 10 for Master's Course students and 4 for Doctoral Course students.
+Except for students transferring into the Graduate School from another graduate school, the number of credits accepted based on the provisions of the previous paragraph shall not exceed 15 for Master's Course students and 4 for Doctoral Course students.
+However, for students in the Mater's program, the total number of credits may not exceed 20 credits, including the number of credits deemed to have been acquired in the Graduate School pursuant to the provisions of Article 29, Paragraph 1 of the Graduate School Regulations.